Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: CONCLUSION

-Our work provides a theoretical background for multimode PDC setups and the presented theory can be extended to for a wide range of experiments using multimode PDC light.
-In addition, the lack of experiments on the detailed study of Schmidt mode phases and overlap coefficients in cascaded systems can be filled and motivated by the current work.
 Finally, a different set of modes may be more beneficial and simplify the measurement procedure dramatically: For example, using the full two-dimensional setup gives access to the azimuthal degree of freedom so that the Schmidt modes will be given by modes of the form $u_{mn}\of{q}\E^{\I n\phi}$~\cite{PRA91,APL2025}, where $q$ now refers to the radial component of the transverse wave-vector, while $\phi$ is the azimuthal angle.
-Clearly, these modes carry an orbital angular momentum of $n$, and therefore, if the measurement basis is extended to orbital angular momentum modes, the cross-coupling between the modes inside the interferometer is reduced to being between modes with different radial indices $m$, which then however have the same orbital angular momentum $n$.
+Clearly, these modes carry an orbital angular momentum of $n$, and therefore, if the measurement basis is extended to orbital angular momentum modes, the cross-coupling between the modes inside the interferometer is reduced to being between modes with different radial indices $m$, which then however have the same orbital angular momentum $n$. \revA{However, it should be noted that this treatment would strongly increase the numerical complexity compared to the case where only one transverse dimension is considered.}